Fair Division with Bounded Sharing: Binary and Non-Degenerate Valuations: Preliminaries

+- \emph{Consensus (CONS)} --- if every agent attributes exactly the same value to every bundle: for all $i,j\in[n]$: $u_i(\mathbf{z}_j) \equiv U$ for all $i,j\in N$, for some constant $U$.
+A consensus allocation is proportional, envy-free and equitable.
+Often a more general notion is considered, in which the number of parts may be different than $n$; a \emph{consensus $k$-partition} is a partition of the objects into $k$ bundles satisfying the consensus condition.
+Note that a consensus allocation exists only if the total value is the same for all agents, $V_i \equiv k \cdot U$.

-The idea that the objects must be allocated in the efficient, non-improvable way is captured by Pareto-optimality.
-An allocation $\mathbf{z}$ is Pareto-dominated by an allocation $\mathbf{y}$ if $\mathbf{y}$ gives at least the same utility to all agents and strictly more to at least one of them.
+We also consider two common efficiency concepts.
+We say that an allocation $\mathbf{z}$ is \emph{Pareto-dominated} by an allocation $\mathbf{y}$ if $\mathbf{y}$ gives at least the same utility to all agents and strictly more to at least one of them.
+An allocation $\mathbf{z}$ is called:

-An allocation $\mathbf{z}$ is \emph{fractionally Pareto-optimal (fPO)} if it is not dominated by any feasible $\mathbf{y}$.
-It is \emph{discrete Pareto-optimal (dPO)} if it is not dominated by any feasible $\mathbf{y}$ with $y_{i,o}\in\{0,1\}$. fPO implies dPO but not vice-versa.
+- \emph{Fractionally Pareto-optimal (fPO)}: if it is not dominated by any allocation $\mathbf{y}$.